-The Dean of the School of Graduate and University Studies will serve a dual role on campus and be the advocate for all aspects of graduate education as well as the general education program.
-The Dean will lead campus efforts in setting policies and defining standards to promote and enable excellence in both graduate and general education programs.
-To help fulfill the mission of the School and University, the Dean will work with the deans of the academic schools, appropriate university committee/councils, faculty, students, and other internal and external constituents.
-The Dean of Graduate and University studies will provide direct supervision to the Honors Program Director and the Associate Dean of Academic Services.
+The Dean of Graduate Studies serves as the advocate for all aspects of graduate education.
+The Dean leads campus efforts in setting policies and defining standards to promote and enable excellence in graduate education.
+To help fulfill the mission of the School and University, the Dean works with the Dean of Instruction, appropriate university committees/councils, faculty, students, and other internal and external constituents.